etiradob-phys/Finding-the-Longest-Increasing-Sequence/README.md

 - It performs a final check to ensure the last sequence is considered.

 # License
 This script is open-source and free to use for research and academic purposes.
+If you use it in research, please provide appropriate attribution.

 # Author
 Eduardo Tirado-Bueno,